artmieussens/aws-well-architected/README.md

 * Implement patterns for performing load smoothing and maintaining consistent high utilization of deployed resources to minimize the resources consumed

 ##### Data
-* Implement data management practices to reduce the provisioned storage required to support your workload, and the resources required to use i
+* Implement data management practices to reduce the provisioned storage required to support your workload, and the resources required to use it.

 ##### Hardware and services
 * Look for opportunities to reduce workload sustainability impacts by making changes to your hardware management practices